-9. Acknowledgments
+11. Acknowledgments

-The protocol described in this memo is the result of a joint project between the Technical University of Braunschweig and C&C Research Laboratories of NEC Europe Ltd. in Berlin.
-We would like to thank the following project members for their contributions to the initial design and the implementation of the protocol described in this memo:
+The protocol described in this memo is the result of a joint project between the Technical University of Braunschweig and C&C Research Laboratories of NEC Europe Ltd. in Heidelberg.
+The authors like to thank Matthias Bolz, Cornelia Kappler, Andreas Kind, Sven Mertens, Jan Nicklisch, and Frank Strauss for their contributions to the design and the implementation of the protocol described in this memo.
+The authors also like to thank David Wallis for pointing out a security risk in SMX 1.0 with passing a cookie via an operating system environment variable.